In this article, we’ll show you how to write perfect LinkedIn Connect messages to make connections and receive responses.

 Even if you’re not sending spam, avoid writing messages that sound “spammy”.
 Keep your messages personal; don’t copy and paste the same message to multiple contacts.

 If you’re trying to make a sale, avoid using spam; instead, use quality lead generators so you can spend more time personalizing your messages and less time trying to find the right leads.
+Then, to make things easier, use connection request message templates to quickly write a personalized email.

 2. Use a professional profile picture

-Your profile picture is your professional representation of yourself, so pay close attention to the one you choose.
+Your LinkedIn profile picture is your professional representation of yourself, so pay close attention to the one you choose.

 Avoid using a profile picture that shows anything besides yourself, such as your company logo or a famous quote.
 You want people to be able to clearly recognize you, so don’t use bad selfies or group photos.